Derek Spitz

 • Chilcott UK Limited; Actavis Holdings UK Limited

-Acting and advising (with Camilla Bingham QC) for defendants in a fraud and breach of warranty claim involving alleged anticompetitive restrictive practices and abuse of dominance in relation to the supply of hydrocortisone tablets.
+Acted and advised (with Camilla Bingham QC) for defendants in a fraud and breach of warranty claim involving alleged anticompetitive restrictive practices and abuse of dominance in relation to the supply of hydrocortisone tablets.

-• Royal Bournmouth & Christchurch Hospitals NHS Foundation Trust
+• Royal Bournemouth & Christchurch Hospitals NHS Foundation Trust

 • What the Directories Say